 - (i) As part of the demerger scheme, the Group has agreed to transfer certain assets and liabilities directly associated with those assets (the "disposal group") to the other promoter group of EMGF.
 The board members of EMGF approved the plan to transfer the disposal group, which includes fixed assets, land, buildings, development properties, trade receivables, other assets, interest-bearing loans and borrowings, and other payables of EMGF.
-The transfer of the disposal group is expected to be completed by 1 April 2017. - (ii) The Group has recognised deferred tax liabilities arising from the fair value of assets acquired and liabilities assumed in the business combination in accordance with IAS 12.
+The transfer of the disposal group is expected to be completed by 1 April 2017.
+The carrying value of assets held for sale and liabilities directly associated with assets classified as held for sale as at 30 September 2016 amounts to AED 5,418,346 thousands and AED 3,094,288 thousands, respectively. - (ii) The Group has recognised deferred tax liabilities arising from the fair value of assets acquired and liabilities assumed in the business combination in accordance with IAS 12.